Status: Not Listed

-Diet: Arboreal salamanders find their food of insects and terrestrial invertebrates on the forest floor at night during wet weather.
-They catch their prey on their tongue and crush it with powerful jaws and sharp teeth.
-An arboreal salamander may even eat another salamander if it’s smaller than itself!
+An arboreal salamander eats insects and terrestrial invertebrates, which it finds on the forest floor at night during wet weather.
+It catches its prey on its tongue and crushes it with powerful jaws and sharp teeth.
+An arboreal salamander may even eat another salamander if it’s small enough.

 These amphibians use several defense mechanisms to avoid becoming dinner for jays and Pacific rattlesnakes.
 When disturbed, they exhibit a defensive stance, squeak, jump, and attempt to flee.
 If necessary, they use their teeth to inflict a wound on their attacker.
 While their bite is too small to do significant damage on large animals, the open gash can become infected and prove fatal.

 Arboreal salamanders breed in late spring to early summer.
 A female lays about 12 to 24 eggs at a time, usually in a moist log or tree cavity.
 The female broods the eggs, which hatch within three to four months.
 Unlike some other amphibians, these salamanders don’t undergo a larval stage.
 Newly hatched arboreal salamanders look just like miniature adults.
 On average, an arboreal salamander lives about five years.

 These amphibians are solitary and bite other members of their species that get too close.
 Nevertheless, they’re often found clustered together in moist spaces during the dry season.

 Animal Diversity Web, University of Michigan Museum of Zoology